 You will use these arts to both defeat your enemies and save civilians in cinematic moments.
 This trailer also revealed that the game will launch first on PC through the Epic Games Store.

 The Prophecy trailer

-The most recent Shenmue 3 trailer gave us a closer look at the game's story and finally revealed an ambitious release date of August 27, 2019.
+This recent Shenmue 3 trailer gave us a closer look at the game's story and finally revealed an ambitious release date of August 27, 2019.
 This has since been delayed a few more months to November 19, 2019.